-Many musicians, at multiple levels of the industry, are having trouble thanks to the spread of COVID-19.
-Be it acts with national or regional renown that have seen tours cut short or canceled all together, or locally anchored performers who are losing reliable revenue from regular bar gigs.
+Many musicians, at multiple levels of the industry, are having trouble in this year of COVID-19.
+Be it acts with national or regional renown that saw tours cut short or canceled all together, or locally anchored performers who are losing reliable revenue from regular bar gigs.

-To help you inject a little (or a lot) of local love into your spending on this charitable day, Free Times has collected some recent articles reviewing or featuring standout local records — from the 2019 edition of our Best of South Carolina Music poll to some highlights from 2020.
+To help you inject a little (or a lot) of local love into your spending on this charitable day, Free Times has collected articles reviewing or featuring standout local records we've written about in the last year.

 And following Bandcamp's lead, we've taken down the paywall on these stories, so you can read about the records without needing an online subscription.